 Tara Carpenter, NC.

 Holistic Nutrition for healing yeast, bacterial, and viral infections with The Body Ecology Diet.

-Cultured cream is a fancy name for sour cream, a.k.a crème fraiche and is very simple to make …. all you need is a jar, cream, and starter* to break down down the milk protein (casein) and convert the milk sugar (lactose) into lactic acid.
+Cultured cream is a fancy name for sour cream, a.k.a. crème fraiche and simple to make …. all you need is a jar, cream, and starter* to break down milk protein (casein) and convert milk sugar (lactose) into lactic acid.

-You get an easy-to-digest dairy with the best kind of fat for your brain!
+The result is an easy-to-digest dairy with the best kind of fat for your brain!
 Especially for kids or pregnant moms!!
-Cultured cream contains strains of probiotics that can keep your inner ecosystem healthy and in good balance.
+Cultured cream contains strains of probiotics to keep your inner ecosystem healthy and balanced.

-I love cultured cream as a dessert sweetened with stevia and almond extract.
-In the summer, I put a small bowl in the freezer for a bit, so yummy!
-If you’re lactose/casein intolerant can often tolerate this traditional cream because is pre-digested in a sense.
+I love cultured cream as a dessert and sweeten with stevia and almond extract.
+In the summer, I put a bowl full in the freezer for a bit, so yummy 🙂 Even those who are lactose/casein intolerant can often tolerate this traditional cream because is pre-digested in a sense.

 1 packet of culture starter* (or 2 tablespoons cultured buttermilk)

 1 pint organic, heavy whipping cream** (preferably raw, pasture-raised)